do-community/cloud_haiku/_haikus/2022_abhishek_Hacktoberfest2022.md

 ---
 layout: haiku
-title: Basement of the DH workshop
+title: Me and You <3
 author: Abhishek RPR
 ---